Questions about rare diseases?

 Symptoms

 The types of symptoms experienced, and their intensity, may vary among people with this disease.
-Your experience may be different from others, and you should consult your primary care provider (PCP) for more information.
+Your experience may be different from others.
+Consult your health care team for more information.

 Musculoskeletal System Musculoskeletal System